 Of course, what St. Augustine celebrates is the anniversary of its 1565 foundation by Pedro Menendez de Aviles, who came to settle there 52 years after Ponce de Leon discovered our country.
 In fact, on the Internet, there is already a group planning a special celebration for St. Augustine's 450th birthday, in 2015!

 But what about April 2, 2013, the 500th anniversary of our country's discovery?
 Shouldn't we be planning our 500th birthday party?
-Seeing as St. Augustine also claims to be the site of Ponce de Leon's first landing (and of his discovery of the legendary Fountain of Youth), in 1513, shouldn't that be the site of our biggest quincentennial celebration?
+Seeing as St. Augustine also claims to be the site of Ponce de Leon's first landing (and of his discovery of the legendary and totally mythical Fountain of Youth), in 1513, shouldn't that be the site of our biggest quincentennial celebration?
 Will there be fireworks and flotillas?
 Will the president of the United States go to St. Augustine to greet the king of Spain?

 Mind you, in 2004, the Florida Legislature passed a law calling on the Florida Department of State to create a "Discovery of Florida Quincentennial Commemoration Commission," which was to "develop and lead a statewide master plan" for celebrations in 2013.
 Yet adequate funding for that project never was allocated by that same legislature; the commission never was fully established; and the law was repealed in 2008.

 And mind you, also in 2004, the two U.S. senators from Florida, Bob Graham and Bill Nelson, both Democrats, introduced federal legislation that would have established a "National Commission on the Quincentennial of the discovery of Florida by Ponce de Leon" — with offices in St. Augustine — to "encourage, coordinate and conduct" celebrations that would "enhance public understanding of the impact of the discovery of Florida on the history of the United States."
 However, although it was passed by the U.S. Senate, the bill never cleared the House and never became law.